10 a.m. to 4 p.m.

--All guests must schedule their time slot on our website prior to their visit so that we can maintain capacity limits and ensure touchless transactions.
+-All guests are required to schedule their time slot on our website prior to their visit so that we can maintain capacity limits and ensure touchless transactions.
 Reservations can be made up to two weeks in advance and can be booked here.
 In addition to member reservations, general visitor ticket reservations are also open.
 At this time, members will only be able to make reservations for the people currently listed on their membership.
 Due to limited capacity, we also ask that members only book a reservation once every two weeks for the time being to allow other members the opportunity to visit.
+A limited number of general admission tickets will also be available at the gate each day with pricing of $15 per child or senior, and $19 per adult.

--Initially, the DZS will be limiting capacity at the Detroit Zoo over our 125 acres.
+-The DZS is limiting capacity at the Detroit Zoo over our 125 acres.
 We will be closely monitoring the situation and decide when to increase capacity limits in the days and weeks ahead.

 -After scheduling your visit, you will receive an email with your digital ticket, safety details and a digital map, as the Zoo will not be providing paper maps.
 Please check your spam folder if you do not receive your tickets after making a reservation.
 While in the Zoo, you are expected to observe the DZS’s safety practices, which follow mandates and guidelines from the state, county, Centers for Disease Control and Prevention, World Health Organization and other experts.
-They are posted throughout the Zoo and include following posted routes of circulation, maintaining physical distancing and adhering to personal hygiene requirements.
+They are posted throughout the Zoo and include wearing face coverings, following posted routes of circulation, maintaining physical distancing and adhering to personal hygiene requirements.

 -Please plan to show your ID, membership card (if applicable) and digital, or printed, timed ticket receipt and parking receipt at the Zoo admission booth.

 -Due to the pandemic, the members-only entrance at Rackham Fountain is temporarily closed.
 All guests must enter through the main admission gates at the front of the Zoo.